 influence over the mind.
 The evil it has produced in forcing schism by rejecting laymen is incalculable, while its influence in blinding the conscience is almost unintelligible to those who are not involved in it.
-But the evil seems to me hopeless but in the full recognition that the title and the acknowledgment is a great and horrid sin&#8212;the substituting something in the place of God&#8217;s Spirit which accredits a man, an ungodly man, with the title of rejecting and denying the Holy Ghost, and which therefore impliedly does so, whether in authority or not&#8212; not an office, but an order of worldly respect and on which every false religion is founded and *its influence proportionate to the darkness in which those subject to it are laying.* Any one may see that it is not office, for a man may have no office at all and yet be a clergyman just as much all the time.
+But the evil seems to me hopeless but in the full recognition that the title and the acknowledgment is a great and horrid sin -- the substituting something in the place of God's Spirit which accredits a man, an ungodly man, with the title of rejecting and denying the Holy Ghost, and which therefore impliedly does so, whether in authority or not -- not an office, but an order of worldly respect and on which every false religion is founded and *its influence proportionate to the darkness in which those subject to it are laying*.
+Any one may see that it is not office, for a man may have no office at all and yet be a clergyman just as much all the time.
 He may spend all his time shooting or hunting or farming, have no service in the church and yet be just a clergyman, and this is constantly the case.
 I believe the notion of a clergyman has been the great hindrance to truth in the country.
 But the effects can, I believe, only be met by the conviction and perception that it is in this dispensation the sin against the Holy Ghost.

 One question may remain, why press such a point now?
 I answer; first, because it is truth.
-God&#8217;s truth is always profitable, and the testimony kept up by it in the world.
-But further, because these things have been brought to such a pass by the prevalency of this very notion that nothing remains but to rescue the saints out of its effects before the tide of Papal power which is founded on it, set in in its full and subduing strength.
+God's truth is always profitable, and the testimony kept up by it in the world.
+But further, because these things have been brought to such a pass by the prevalency of this very notion that nothing remains but to rescue the saints out of its effects before the tide of Papal power which is founded on it, set in its full and subduing strength.
 Men must rest on the Lord or sink into it.
 If the notion of a clergyman be anything but evil, dissociation from it is but schism and evil.
 But if the work of the Holy Ghost be not evil, then is that which assumes to condemn it, and charge evil upon it, most evil of all things; and that is the position in which every clergyman stands by virtue of his title, and which is involved in the very notion of a clergyman: the essence of its name, the sign and distinctive name of apostasy and rebellion against God.
-I fully believe, if the clergy of this country had acquiesced in laymen&#8217;s acting with them, or if they would have acted with laymen, all the successional respect which is connected with the name they would have preserved, and prevented any division and difficulty; but they declined this, and declined it because they were laymen, and threw the whole matter, whether men would or
+I fully believe, if the clergy of this country had acquiesced in laymen's acting with them, or if they would have acted with laymen, all the successional respect which is connected with the name they would have preserved, and prevented any division and difficulty; but they declined this, and declined it because they were laymen, and threw the whole matter, whether men would or

 {46}